pythonJaRvis/pythonJaRvis.github.io/index.md

                        [module ...]

   positional arguments:
-    module                modules to be processed, which are also 'Demands' in D.W. mode
+    module                modules to be processed, which are also application entries in A.W. mode

   options:
     -h, --help            show this help message and exit